cozy/cozy-client/docs/api/cozy-client.md

 <a name="CozyClient+register"></a>

 ### cozyClient.register(cozyURL) ⇒ <code>object</code>
-Performs a complete OAuth flow using a Cordova webview for auth.
+Performs a complete OAuth flow using a Cordova webview or React Native WebView for auth.
 The `register` method's name has been chosen for compat reasons with the Authentication compo.

 **Kind**: instance method of [<code>CozyClient</code>](#CozyClient)